scorpido74/azure-docs.nl-nl/articles/hdinsight/hdinsight-plan-virtual-network-deployment.md

 ---
-title: Een virtueel netwerk voor Azure HDInsight plannen
+title: Plan a virtual network for Azure HDInsight
-description: Meer informatie over het plannen van een Azure Virtual Network-implementatie om HDInsight te verbinden met andere cloud resources of resources in uw Data Center.
+description: Learn how to plan an Azure Virtual Network deployment to connect HDInsight to other cloud resources, or resources in your datacenter.
 author: hrasheed-msft
 ms.author: hrasheed
 ms.reviewer: jasonh